ncssm/morgantonscientific2024/papers/langbo/article.md

 ## Importance of Air Ambulance Services in Trauma Care
 The importance of air ambulance services in trauma care is underscored by research, such as the study conducted by @galvagno_association_2012.
 This research explores the association between helicopter and ground emergency medical services, delving into the impact of helicopter transport on traumatically injured patients.
 Covering 61,909 patients transported by helicopter and 161,566 by ground, the study reveals that helicopter transport is associated with improved survival to hospital discharge for major trauma patients in Level I or Level II trauma centers [@galvagno_association_2012].

++++

 However, the significance of this impact is debated due to limited resources and acknowledged study limitations.
-The study highlights the complexities of assessing the effectiveness of air ambulance services, including the lack of regression model testing and the inability to account for treatment {raw:typst}`#set page(columns: 2, margin: (x: 1.5cm, y: 2cm),);`assignment differences.
+The study highlights the complexities of assessing the effectiveness of air ambulance services, including the lack of regression model testing and the inability to account for treatment assignment differences.
 Despite these challenges, the research indicates statistically significant greater odds of survival for patients transported by helicopter, especially for those in Level I trauma centers.

 ```{figure} images/figure01.png
 :label: Figure_1